most unusual aspect of this wonderful monument is the presence of a tall pillar

 Brennan and Roberts also observed the full moon entering and illuminating the end recess of Cairn L on the 26th August 1980.
 The moon struck a cupmark on the endstone, and then moved to the right to illuminate the bottom of the Whispering Stone.
 Little observational research has been done on the movements on the moon in these monuments.

-This monument has been closed to the public for a number of years now, and I believe that this sequence of images is one of the few that exist documenting this amazing alignment.
-To view the chamber of Cairn L, special permission is needed from the landowner and the OPW.
+This monument has been closed to the public for a number of years now, and this sequence of images is one of the few that exist documenting this amazing alignment.
+To view the chamber of Cairn L, special permission is needed from both the landowner and the OPW.